 Bluetooth devices that support AVRCP (Audio/Video Remote Control Profile) version 1.0 may be able to be controlled by the infotainment system.
+Control of a Bluetooth device by the infotainment system may not be supported in all vehicles.

-Press and release \bowtie or \bowtie to skip tracks.
+Press and release \mathbb{N} or \mathbb{N} to skip tracks.